How to make a Krita Python plugin¶

 from PyQt5.QtCore import pyqtSlot

-PyQt5.QtCore import * already in the list of imports, then you won’t have to do this, of course)
+from PyQt5.QtCore import * already in the list of imports, then you won’t have to do this, of course.)

 @pyqtSlot(bool) def myFunction(self, enabled): enabledString = "disabled" if (enabled == True): enabledString = "enabled" print("The checkbox is"+enabledString)

-Then, when you ave created your checkbox, you can do something like myCheckbox.toggled.connect(self.myFunction)
+Then, when you have created your checkbox, you can do something like myCheckbox.toggled.connect(self.myFunction).

 Similarly, to make your own PyQt signals, you do the following: